dlwjddn29/trailing-algo-strat1/README.md

-# trailing-algo-strat1
+# Trailing-algo-strat1
-automating how i typically trade/invest in stocks
+Automating how I typically trade/invest in stocks for my own portfolio.